Sunday, February 17, 2008

-Barton Fink; Satire, USA, 1991; D: Joel Coen, S: John Turturro, John Goodman, Michael Lerner, Judy Davis, John Mahoney, Tony Shalhoub, Jon Polito, Steve Buscemi
+Barton Fink; satire, USA, 1991; D: Joel Coen, S: John Turturro, John Goodman, Michael Lerner, Judy Davis, John Mahoney, Tony Shalhoub, Jon Polito, Steve Buscemi

-Winner of the Golden Palm in Cannes, nominated for a Golden Globe for best supporting actor (John Goodman) and for a Oscar for best supporting actor (Michael Lerner), "Barton Fink" is a rather stiff and uneven junction between thriller, drama and satire on Hollywood's screenwriters, whereas it even seems that the Coen brothers themselves had writer's block and decided to make a movie about it, in the manner of Fellini's "Eight and a Half".
+Winner of the Golden Palm in Cannes, nominated for a Golden Globe for best supporting actor (John Goodman) and for a Oscar for best supporting actor (Michael Lerner), "Barton Fink" is a rather stiff and uneven junction between thriller, drama and satire on Hollywood's screenwriters, whereas it even seems that the Coen brothers themselves had writer's block and decided to make a movie about it, in the metafilm manner of Fellini's "8 1/2".
 From every aspect of "Fink", it's obvious that the Coens are behind it, especially in their tremendous care for little stylish details, like a mosquito on a human skin or wallpaper hanging from a wall—whereas they sometimes deliciously spoof big Hollywood's treatment of small screenwriters ("The contents of your head are property of Capitol Pictures!")—but the thing simply isn't that funny.
-Here their emphasis lies in the strong mood and psychological observations that go to such measure that they completely control the reaction of the audience and take many functions—from a sustained display of grotesque problems that bug Fink and every other person up to a cold portrait of our banal society.
+Here, their emphasis lies in the strong mood and psychological observations that go to such measure that they completely control the reaction of the audience and take many functions—from a sustained display of grotesque problems that bug Fink and every other person, up to a cold portrait of our banal-dysfunctional society.
 Still, there is one big complaint: just like their title hero, they are slightly lacking true inspiration, and thus one irrelevant subplot stands out like a sore thumb (the serial killer subplot) since it was just shoehorned into the thin main storyline, resulting in a good, stylish film, but a one that has too much empty bizarreness which lead nowhere.